Windows 11 Bloatware Removal: Official Method in 25H2

 This feature is primarily designed for enterprise environments where IT administrators need to deploy clean Windows installations at scale.

-Microsoft has created a Policy CSP path for this feature:
+Microsoft created a Policy CSP path for this feature:

 ./Device/Vendor/MSFT/Policy/Config/ApplicationManagement/RemoveDefaultMicrosoftStorePackages

-This indicates that Intune (Microsoft’s cloud-based device management service) will eventually support this policy natively, allowing organizations to:
+This means Intune (Microsoft’s cloud-based device management service) supports this policy natively, allowing organizations to:

 • Deploy bloatware removal policies through cloud management